MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/queue-entities.md

 ---
 # Queue entities

-*Queues* are instrumental in organizing, prioritizing, and monitoring the progress of your work while you are using [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)].
+*Queues* are instrumental in organizing, prioritizing, and monitoring the progress of your work while you’re using [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)].
 As a central location for work management, queues assist you in processing cases, responding to service calls, or sending out product information to prospective customers.
 Programmatically, a queue is a collection of queue items.
 A queue item serves as a container for an entity record, such as a task, an email, or a case that needs processing.

 > [!NOTE]
 >  The capabilities of queues was enhanced in [!INCLUDE[pn_crm_2013_sp](../includes/pn-crm-2013-sp.md)] (on-premises) and [!INCLUDE[pn_v6_online_ur1_shortest](../includes/pn-v6-online-ur1-shortest.md)].
 For details about what was added from earlier versions, see the [Dynamics CRM 2013 version of this topic](https://msdn.microsoft.com/library/gg328459\(v=crm.7\).aspx).